freifunk-gluon/gluon/docs/dev/packages.rst

 * Works with native OpenWrt and Gluon packages.
 * Pushes to remote machines or local qemu instances.
-* Pushes multiple packages in in one call if desired.
+* Pushes multiple packages in one call if desired.
 * Performs site.conf checks.

 Implementation details of ``push_pkg.sh``: